Metal Gear Rising: Revengeance: Reception

-Pre-release

-Eurogamer, 1UP.com and VideoGamer.com listed it as one of the most anticipated games of 2012 because it distances itself from previous games in the franchise as well as considering PlatinumGames' previous work.
-However, a common criticism echoed by IGN's Richard George has been that its style contrasts sharply with the previous Metal Gear games as a result of the change of developers and player character Raiden.
-David Houghton of GamesRadar noted that Raiden's actions during play were not out of character considering his role in Metal Gear Solid 4: Guns of the Patriots where he was able to fight soldiers without his arms.
-During the E3 2012, both GameSpot editors Kevin VanOrd and Peter Brown were surprised with the gameplay provided by the demo, with the former calling it "fluid third-person action featuring slow-motion swordplay" in place of the stealth style featured in the Metal Gear Solid series.
-Both writers still found Raiden suitable for the game's style and plot owing to his role in previous Metal Gear games.
-1UP's Jose Otero provided similar comments, praising the gameplay's style, but still felt the demo was more like a tutorial rather than a stage of game.

 Producer Atsushi Inaba took to his Twitter feed to address fans' concerns over the project.
-He acknowledged the mixed reaction to the unveiling of Rising, but hopes gamers will spot "a glimpse of the future" in the trailer.
-Inaba promises its "love and respect will shine through."
-The negative reactions came from fans noticing the genre switching to a "hack and slash" game.
+He acknowledged the mixed reaction to the unveiling of Rising, but hoped players would spot "a glimpse of the future" in the trailer.
+Inaba promised its "love and respect will shine through."
+The negative reactions came from fans noticing the genre switching to a hack and slash game.
 Inaba expressed his dismay at the fans' comparison of Metal Gear Rising with Ninja Gaiden 3, having criticized the latter game.
 During Games Convention 2012, Kojima Productions noted the demos were well received by fans due to the number of attendees that wanted to play it.
 They added that feedback for the demo was positive.
+Inaba noted on his Twitter account that several Western gamers believed the game was too short based on a results screen that showed a clear time of five-and-a-half hours.
+He clarified that the screen did not count cutscenes or failed attempts to beat the game, only taking in account when players pass the stages.
+This system had been used by PlatinumGames since Bayonetta in order to evaluate players.
+As a result, Inaba felt disappointed by people's attempts to criticize the game based on a single screen.
 In September 2012, Metal Gear Rising: Revengeance was one of the winners from Computer Entertainment Supplier's Association's Japan Game Awards.

-Post-release

 Metal Gear Rising: Revengeance received "generally favorable" reviews, according to review aggregator Metacritic.
-Famitsu scored the game a near perfect 39 out of 40.
+Famitsu scored the game a near-perfect 39 out of 40.
 Play and GamesTM also shared positive impressions, with the latter calling Metal Gear Rising "almost certainly the best Metal Gear game released this generation."